-World-building is an important part of any novel, whether you are writing a sci-fi novel set on a distant planet or a spy novel set in the 1980s, creating a believable world for your characters to inhabit is an essential element of any successful story.
+World building is an important part of any novel; whether you are writing a science fiction novel set on a distant planet, a fantasy novel full of dragons, or a spy novel set in the 1980s, creating a believable world for your characters to inhabit is an essential element of any successful story.

-In its simplest terms, world-building is the process of creating the world in which your characters will live.
-This world might vary from an almost exact replica of current society, all the way to an alien world with strange creatures.
+In its simplest terms, world building is the process of creating the world in which your characters will live.
+This world might vary from an almost exact replica of current society, all the way to a fantasy world full of strange creatures.

 In essence, there are two types of worlds:

 1. Same but different

 These are worlds that are mostly similar to the real world that we inhabit but have the smallest of differences.
 This might be a near future with a different political system or an alternative reality in which Hitler won the Second World War.
 However, it might also be a world set in the 80s, where technology is different, but the world still needs to be consistent.

 An example of a same but different world would be J.K.
 Rowling's Harry Potter series.
 Rowling's world building is amazing, thrusting Harry Potter into a world that feels familiar yet is so very different.

 These are worlds that are fundamentally different from the 'real' world.
 These are the worlds where the reader starts with very little understanding of how the world operates and discovering the world is part of the reading experience.

 An example of a different world is the Star Wars universe.